 Ever feel like you are in a design rut?
 I often feel that way.
 Kind of like, I know I want to change this room (or maybe rug or furniture), but I can’t figure out how or where to start.
-So maybe I go to Apartment Therapy or Design Sponge and try to find something that gets my heart racing.
+So maybe I go to Apartment Therapy or The Spruce and try to find something that gets my heart racing.
 That is kind of how I found interior designer Michelle Nussbaumer.
 I was in a rut and there she was, or rather, one of her designs.

 Michelle Nussbaumer is a maximalist designer known for designing rooms full of patterns.
-In any one of her rooms you will no doubt find an abundance of patterns all working together in harmony to create a look that is both traditional and new while somehow managing to not feel cluttered.
+In any one of her rooms, you will no doubt find an abundance of patterns all working together in harmony to create a look that is both traditional and new while somehow managing to not feel cluttered.

 The best part of her designs?
 They are made to inspire.

 I hope this little intro into maximalism gets you as jazzed as I am!
 It is such a fun way to style your home and your life, and isn’t that what life is about?

 Anyway, we would love to see how YOU do maximalism!
 Or any style for that matter.
 Share your home with us and use #rothrugs so we make sure to see it!
 And of course, if you need any help finding your perfect rug, call, email, or chat with us, we are here to help!